unnus/unnus/content/medical/unique-healthcare-mission-statement-2020-guide-examples.md

 ![Healthcare vision statement example](/assets/images/healthcare-brand-vision.jpg "Healthcare vision statement example")

 [You can access the free pdf version here](https://drive.google.com/file/d/1MhNB7JPoWumuH8awgygLK0SFPKOciBQ-/view?usp=sharing "Healthcare brand vision exercise")

-## Healthcare Mission Statement Examples

-**A quick disclaimer**: As we started searching for mission statements to list here, we found that most of the statements are repetitive and sometimes uninspiring.

-So, to make going through the list worthwhile, we decided to share with you our client’s statements that we developed ourselves at unnus™.

-In addition to our work, we took the time to create fictional examples for other practices in different fields.
-The goal was to inspire other medical professionals with how this could be applied to their respective fields.

-Fictitious examples will be marked with (ex)**.**

-So let’s start:

-## Hospital Mission Statement

-Healthier, community hospital, Orlando

-**Why We Exist (Purpose Statement):** To make our community safer.

-**How We Do It (Mission Statement):** In an age where malpractice threatens the lives of our community, we aim to create a safe environment by emphasizing precautions, safety, and welfare of our patients.
-We do that by striving to lower medical errors, reduce readmission rates, and educate our patients on how to live a healthy lifestyle.

-***

-Caresect, Psychiatric Hospital

-**Why We Exist (Purpose Statement):** To rekindle our patient’s lost hope.

-**How We Do It (Mission Statement):** Because not all wounds are visible, we, Caresect, are dedicated to healing the unseen.
-We do that by helping our patients overcome mental health challenges.
-We’re committed to being confidential, sympathetic, and approachable in our communications and treatment.

-***

-Future’s Youth, Pediatric Hospital (ex)

-**Why We Exist (Purpose Statement):** To make a healthier future generation

-**How We Do It (Mission Statement):** They inspire us to be better, push us to fight harder, and drive us to bring our best.
-We treat your kids like our own.
-We do that by being family-focused in our treatment and assuring that they’re in a friendly and protected environment.

-## Dental mission statement

-Confidental™, Dental practice

-**Why We Exist (Purpose Statement):** To enable our patients to lead a stress-free lifestyle.

-**How We Do It (Mission Statement):** What good is a smile if you’re nervous about it?
-Our practice was founded to help patients lead a stress-free lifestyle.
-The more confident you are, the less stressed your life is.
-There are many ways to fight anxiety; one is to be confident in your dental appearance.
-That’s where we come in.
-We make you confident in your smile.

-***

-Odentia, Dental practice

-**Why We Exist (purpose Statement):** To provide a pain-free lifestyle for patients

-**How We Do It (Mission Statement):** Forget the dental horror show and step into a fantasy world of seamless dentistry.
-Odentia is committed to providing a painless patient experience.
-We do that by gently delivering our care service, seamless shots, and a magic touch.

-***

-Utile Teeth, Dental practice (ex)

-**Why We Exist (Purpose Statement):** To spread oral hygiene and facilitate its accessibility.

-**How We Do It (Mission Statement):** Most practices claim convenience, we live by it.
-We strive to make oral care as convenient as a light switch.
-We do that by improving our availability, increasing patient choice, and lowering wait time.
-We’re committed to investing in the latest technology for faster dentistry and same-day care for our patients.

-## Chiropractic mission statement

-Naturalis, Chiropractic practice (ex)

-**Why We Exist (Purpose Statement):** To help people live life without restrictions.

-**How We Do It (Mission Statement):** When your life is stifled by discomfort; We come to the rescue.
-We peel off the layers of physical restriction through a natural approach to healthcare and healthy lifestyle modifications.

-***

-The Joint Chiropractic

-**Why We Exist (Purpose Statement):** To improve the quality of life.

-**How We Do It (Mission Statement):** Our mission is to improve the quality of life through routine and affordable chiropractic care.
-We’re committed to our no-appointment policy, convenient hours and locations to make care more accessible.

-***

-Complete Wellness Chiropractic

-**Why We Exist (Purpose Statement):** We exist to radically re-energize the health of our community to restore the beauty in families.

-**How We Do It (Mission Statement):** To educate and adjust as many families as possible back toward optimal health through natural chiropractic care.

 ## The truth about mission statements in healthcare